getodk/docs/docs/central-upgrade.rst

 .. warning::
   This upgrade may take more time and disk space than previous updates, as it includes upgrading the PostgreSQL database version.

-You will first need to determine whether the server you are upgrading uses the default database setup or a custom database server:
+Run this command to determine whether the server you are upgrading uses the default database or a custom database server:

 .. code-block:: bash

   head files/service/config.json.template

-If you see ``"host": "postgres"``, then you are using the default database.
-If the ``host`` is set to anything other than ``postgres``, then you are using a custom database server.
+If you see ``"host": "postgres"``, you are using the default database.
+If ``host`` is set to anything else, you are using a custom database server.

 .. tabs::